mrsnu/band/README.md

     * `stream`: consecutively run batches.
     * `periodic`: invoke requests periodically.
 * `schedule_window_size`: The number of planning unit.
+* `allow_work_steal`: True if work-stealing is allowed.
+The argument is only effective with `ShortestExpectedLatencyPlanner`.

 An example of complete JSON config file is as follows:
 ```json